Bang-Bang Boosting of RRTs: EXPERIMENTS

 \section{EXPERIMENTS}

-The algorithms were implemented in Python 3.9.5 on a Windows 10 PC with an AMD Ryzen 7 5800X CPU and 32GB 3200Mhz CL16 RAM.
-Naive methods were used for nearest neighbor searching and collision detection.
-Most examples use a four-dimensional state space corresponding to a 2D workspace in which a planar vehicle moves with double intregator dynamics.
-The last examples involve a planar manipulator with up to 1000 degrees of freedom, resulting in a 2000-dimensional state space.
+The algorithms were implemented in Python 3.9.5 on a Windows 10 PC with an AMD Ryzen 7 5800X CPU and 32GB 3200MHz CL16 RAM.
+Naive methods were used for nearest neighbor searching and collision detection because they are not critical to the experimental analysis.
+All results are shown in a high-resolution video available at \url{http://lavalle.pl/videos/IROS23.mp4}.